andrewpfunk/serverless-tutorial/README.md

   - Keep in mind that it may take a few seconds for committed changes to be deployed to the live site
   - When editing JavaScript, you may need to force reload the page to see the latest changes

-This client-side web app uses localStorage to persist the app state across sessions within the same browser.
-To persist data across devices, we'll need a database.
+This client-side web app uses localStorage to persist the app data across sessions within the same browser.
+To persist data across devices, we'll need to connect to a database.

 ## Part Two: Netlify

 With traditional [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) development, our web app would call PHP functions running on a server to access a MySQL database.
 In many cases the client-side HTML and JavaScript files would be served from the same host that is also running the PHP and MySQL.
-With serverless functions, we'll replace the PHP with Node.js (one of many choices) that connects to a Couchbase database (again, one of many choices).
+With serverless functions, we'll replace the PHP with [Node.js](https://nodejs.org/) (one of many choices) that connects to a Couchbase database (again, one of many choices).
 Netlify takes care of running the functions, so we don't need to maintain a server.

 Reference: https://developer.couchbase.com/tutorial-quickstart-netlify/